 - Sensory and motor skill effects

 Through large amounts of alcohol use, many users can also experience a decrease in respiration and become unaware of their surroundings altogether.
+Overconsumption of alcohol is never a good thing as it can lead to significantly worsened effects or even alcohol poisoning.

 Alcohol Addiction and Long Term Alcohol Effects